prathiksrinivasan/prathiksrinivasan.github.io/content/blog/CES2025FutureHelm/index.md

 - Evaluated new tools for UI design such as the RIVE plugin, reporting performance and compatibility concerns.
 - Prototyped new features and mechanics with C++ and Blueprint scripting, evaluating similarity to real-life physics and intuitivity when integrated with unconventional control schemes
 - Created and managed weekly Windows and Android builds with latest features.
+- Showcased simulator to booth attendees at CES 2025.

 ## Skills
 <mark>Unreal Engine 5</mark>